Iron Shark

 Iron Shark is a steel roller coaster at Galveston Island Historic Pleasure Pier.
 The Gerstlauer Euro-Fighter roller coaster opened to the public on June 1, 2012.
 Iron Shark was the first Euro-Fighter coaster in Texas.
 The ride was installed by Ride Entertainment Group, who handles all of Gerstlauer's operations in the Western Hemisphere.

 Ride

 Iron Shark is a Euro-Fighter by German company Gerstlauer.
 The roller coaster stands 100 ft above the pier with some parts of the roller coaster standing over the Gulf of Mexico.
 The ride features 4 inversions.

 The ride begins with a slight left turn out of the station.
 It then proceeds up a 100 ft vertical lift hill.
 After peaking the hill, the ride enters into a beyond vertical drop at 95 degrees.
 The train then enters an Immelmann loop followed by a dive loop.
 A short stretch of high speed "S" curves lead the train into a cutback followed by an inclined loop.
 As the train completes the inclined loop, it reaches the brake run.
 The ride then features the last 180 degree turn into the station.

+Incidents

+In May 2026, eight students were trapped when their train halted short of the top of the initial lift hill.
+They were rescued three hours later by firefighters using an arial ladder.